kata-ai/grundgesetz-skeleton/docs/getting-started/installation.md

 gatsby new project-name https://github.com/kata-ai/grundgesetz-skeleton
 ```

-Congratulations, you have now bootstrapped Grundgesetz!

-The project is generated in your folder of choice (in this case `project-name`).
+The project is generated in the folder with the `project-name` you specified.
 In the next section, we will start writing our documentation on-the-fly with the development server.